section-engineering-education/engineering-education/content/articles/overview-of-developing-serverless-applications-in-c/index.md

 ![Extension pack](/engineering-education/overview-of-developing-serverless-applications-in-c/azure-extensions1.png)

-Next, will be to sign in to Azure by pressing the keys `CTRL+Shift+P` on the keyboard to launch a Command Palette in the VS Code editor.
+Next, a developer has to sign in to Azure by pressing the keys `CTRL+Shift+P` on the keyboard to launch a Command Palette in the VS Code editor.

 Then, a developer will enter the `Azure: Sign In` in the text field displayed on top of VS Code editor.

 The developer will click on the results that appear after typing on the text field.
-VS Code editor will generate a code and display the following steps to be followed in order to complete the set-up.
+VS Code editor will generate a code and a list of the instructions to be followed in order to complete the set-up.

 Since a developer will use C# to develop an application in VS Code editor, the developer has to install a [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) for VS Code to support debugging capabilities in VS code editor.